Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 SELECT * FROM <synId> WHERE <expression>
 ```

 The <expression> section are the conditions for limiting a search.
-Every entity has system metadata useful for searching:
+Every entity has properties useful for searching:

 - All entities (Projects, Files, Folders, Tables/Views, Docker containers): `id`, `name`, `createdOn`, `createdBy`, modifiedOn, `modifiedBy`, `etag`, `type`, `parentId`, `benefactorId`, `projectId`